georgetk/featurematching/README.md

-Feature Matching with OpenCV using ORB.
+# OpenCV Feature Matching using ORB.

 Here, Emgu CV a .NET wrapper for OpenCV is used.